 Will there never come a mixer of hot and kindling beverages who, perhaps taking a Dickensian name, will wean the world from an undiscriminating devotion to whisky?
 Pineapple hot rum, with three lumps — nowhere now can one drink this fragrant concoction.A Wanderer in London by E.V.
 Lucas (1906)

 You can easily find recipes for Dickensian Punch on the internet.
-I suppose that exploring the beer culture could be considered rather un-Dickensian, but at least it is a good thing knowing that Dickens wasn’t a teetotaller nor should he be rolling around in his grave with a stiff Protestant frowning upon my beer adventures.
-So over the next series of posts, I will share my Dickensian journey in the order that it happened with many cools places to drink a beer toast to the man who just might have invented Christmas.
+Punch and whisky aside, over the next several days I would discover that exploring the beer culture was anything but un-Dickensian, so over the next series of posts, I will share my Dickensian journey in the order that it happened with many cools places to drink a beer toast to the man who just might have invented Christmas.